keisks/scala-tutorial/README.md

-# Scala Tutorial for NLP
+# Scala ~~Tutorial~~ self-study for NLP

-This is a scala  ~~Tutorial~~ self-practice for Natural Language Processing (NLP).
+This is a scala  ~~Tutorial~~ self-study for Natural Language Processing (NLP).

 The practice is based on the NLP Programming Tutorial (http://www.phontron.com/teaching.php).
-I am grateful to Graham Neubig for his great tutorial.
+I am grateful to Graham Neubig for his great tutorial at Nara Institute of Science and Technology (NAIST).

 N.B This repository is work-in-progress and continually-revised.

-Here is a step-by-step instruction.
+For those who are interested in, here I give a step-by-step instruction.
 For a great introduction of Scala can be found at <http://www.scala-lang.org/node/1305>